 - Click Select.

-If fields view is opened from the layer in the Contents pane, you can modify the layer properties, such as visibility, field alias, or number format, of the SQLite table or feature class.
+If you open fields view from the layer in the Contents pane, you can modify the layer properties, such as visibility, field alias, or number format.

-To create a new SQLite database or GeoPackage in ArcGIS Pro, you can use the Create SQLite Database geoprocessing tool.
+To create an SQLite database or GeoPackage in ArcGIS Pro, use the Create SQLite Database geoprocessing tool.

 - Open the Geoprocessing pane by clicking the Tools button on the Analysis tab.

 - In the search box, type Create SQLite Database.